 - Masters scholars whose course of study is not less than 2 years are entitled to a return airfare to Cambodia after one year of satisfactory study.

 A: Yes.
-If a Master candidate does take a self-funded IELTS test, these results can be provided to the Australia Awards Office up to the 16 June 2017.
+If a Master candidate does take a self-funded IELTS test after they submit their application then these results can be provided to the Australia Awards Office up to the 18 May 2018.

 A: The CRICOS code of your identified proposed course of study must be typed into the application form on OASIS and this will then automatically fill in some of the corresponding fields.
 Courses can be researched and codes identified at http://cricos.education.gov.au/.